About the Admissions Process

 4. What is the minimum GRE score?

 There is no minimum score.
 While high GRE scores do not guarantee admission, low scores usually eliminate a candidate from consideration.
+Please note, submitting a GRE score is optional.

 5. What criteria are most important in reviewing applications for admission?